Recipes & Cooking

 There’s a reason your blender keeps stalling after every few seconds—the order of your ingredients makes a huge difference.
 Start with your liquid base or yogurt, then layer ingredients from smallest to largest, keeping the toughest pieces, such as ice, at the top.
 The liquids will let the blades run smoothly without catching on the hard ingredients.

 The type of bread you’re toasting affects how hot you should set your toaster.
 While white and sweet breads heat quickly, heavier ones like rye take more time.
 Even slices from the same loaf might need a different setting after a few days.
 Once bread starts to dry out, you might need lower heat for the less fresh slices, which don’t take as long to toast.
-Watch out for these ways that you’re storing your food wrong.
+Watch out for these 11 ways you’ve been storing your food wrong.

 Leaving the door of your oven closed when broiling can make heat and steam build up.
 Venting the steam lets your food develop the crustiness you’re going for, and letting the hot air out ensures the heat stays concentrated on the top instead of effectively baking the entire dish.

 Opening the lid of your slow cooker lets heat out and messes up the cooking time, so resist the temptation to take a quick look or give it a stir until there’s less than an hour left of cook time.
 As long as your pot is between half and three-quarters of the way full, your dish should cook up just fine.
-Watch out for these ways you’re probably cleaning your kitchen wrong.
+Learn how to fix these 11 ways you’re probably cleaning your kitchen wrong.

 Blenders have dull blades but powerful motors, while food processors have sharper blades and weaker motors.
 Use a blender for anything that needs to be super smooth with an even consistency, like smoothies, drinks, and creamy soups.
 But when working with hard foods like nuts and garlic, pull out a food processor, which is ideal for recipes with a chunkier texture, such as pesto.